 If you have extra time, consider visiting the Mariposa Grove of Giant Sequoias, home to some of the oldest and largest trees in the world.
 The Grizzly Giant and the California Tunnel Tree are particularly popular.

-This is also the best option if you have very little time but want to see something significant in Yosemite, as it is the first thing you can do after you get through the South Gate entrance on 41.
-Worth noting, this is closed in the Winter often, check here to see when – pretty sure you can always hike in though, but there is a shuttle that brings you in the rest of the time.
+This is also the best option if you have very little time but want to see something significant in Yosemite, as it is the first thing you can do after passing through the South Gate entrance on 41.
+Worth noting, this is often closed in the Winter, so check here to see – pretty sure you can always hike in though.
+There is a shuttle that brings you the rest of the time.

 To make the most of your one-day trip, planning your route is important.
 That said, I am a wing-it kind of person and since you’re coming from Fresno, you have some freedom to wing.
 Anyway, here’s a quick guide to getting from Fresno to Yosemite: